EstebanAce/adascape-intro/README.md

 - [Run on binder](https://mybinder.org/v2/gh/EstebanAce/crc1211-tw2022/main?urlpath=lab)

-This service is for demo purpose only, do not rely on it for doing more serious work.
+This service is for demo purposes only, do not rely on it for doing more serious work.

 ### Install and run locally (Conda)